 Every investor in Amgen Inc. (NASDAQ:AMGN) should be aware of the most powerful shareholder groups.
 Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
 We also tend to see lower insider ownership in companies that were previously publicly owned.

-Amgen is a pretty big company.
-It has a market capitalization of US$148b.
-Normally institutions would own a significant portion of a company this size.
-In the chart below, we can see that institutions are noticeable on the share registry.
-Let's take a closer look to see what the different types of shareholder can tell us about Amgen.
+Amgen has a market capitalization of US$138b, so it's too big to fly under the radar.
+We'd expect to see both institutions and retail investors owning a portion of the company.
+In the chart below, we can see that institutions own shares in the company.
+Let's take a closer look to see what the different types of shareholders can tell us about Amgen.

 What Does The Institutional Ownership Tell Us About Amgen?

 Amgen already has institutions on the share registry.
 Indeed, they own a respectable stake in the company.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It's therefore worth looking at Amgen's earnings history, below.
+It's therefore worth looking at Amgen's earnings history below.
 Of course, the future is what really matters.

-Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-Amgen is not owned by hedge funds.
-Looking at our data, we can see that the largest shareholder is The Vanguard Group, Inc. with 8.4% of shares outstanding.
-With 7.9% and 6.6% of the shares outstanding respectively, BlackRock, Inc. and Capital Research and Management Company are the second and third largest shareholders.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+We note that hedge funds don't have a meaningful investment in Amgen.
+Looking at our data, we can see that the largest shareholder is BlackRock, Inc. with 8.2% of shares outstanding.
+With 8.2% and 6.3% of the shares outstanding respectively, The Vanguard Group, Inc. and Capital Research and Management Company are the second and third largest shareholders.